tdex-network/tdex-sdk/README.md

   psbtBase64: "..."
 });

-// Alica can send the tx to Bob or broadcast directly
+// Alice can sends the completed swap to Bob
+// Now Bob finalize the transaction and broadcast it

 ```